chrismarth/CarND-Traffic-Sign-Classifier-Project/writeup.md

 As mentioned above training, validation, and test data sets were provided.
 Therefore, there was not a significant amount of work to be done for this step.
 The setup for each data set is contained in the Jupyter notebook under the heading 'Step 0: Load The Data'

 My final training set had 34799 number of images.
 My validation set and test set had 4410 and 12630 number of images, respectively.
+Multiple cross-validation sets might have been produced using a k-folds approach, but in the interest of simplicity, and the fact that the model performed sufficiently without resorting to this, this approach was not taken in this analysis.

-I chose not to augment the dataset with manufactured or "fake" data as I don't particurlarly see the value in doing this.
+I also chose not to augment the dataset with manufactured or "fake" data as I don't particurlarly see the value in doing this.
 Data generated from existing data, theoretically, adds no new information to the model.
 Also, if one is not careful, it would seem to be possible to adversely affect the distribution of labels if manufactured data were introduced.

 #### 3. Description of the final model architecture